2020 BootCamp Speakers and Panelists

 David Bea is an attorney with the firm of Bea & VandenBerk in Chicago.
 The attorneys at Bea & VandenBerk concentrate on serving nonprofits and social entrepreneurs.
 They have successfully taken a wide variety of organizations through the start-up process, advised both large and small organizations on issues of governance, leadership, management, corporate re-structuring, taxation, international operations, operation of foreign subsidiaries, protection of intellectual property, real estate, and employment administration.
 Their clients are nationwide.
 David’s clients include start-ups, nonprofits, religious organizations, private foundations, entrepreneurs, publishers, authors, artists, and other creatives.
 David has presented seminars for the Chicago Bar Association, the IRS TE/GE Advisory Council, and numerous other organizations about matters of nonprofit law, social enterprise law, or intellectual property.
 He is a member of the Exempt Organizations Division of the Federal Tax Committee of the Chicago Bar Association and formerly served as the committee chair.
 He has served on boards or volunteered for several nonprofits.

-Andreason Lasalle Brown, Chief Financial Officer and Treasurer at the Spencer Foundation in Chicago
+Andreason Brown, Chief Financial Officer and Treasurer at the Spencer Foundation in Chicago

-Andreason Lasalle Brown is chief financial officer and treasurer at the Spencer Foundation in Chicago which supports high-quality investigation of education through its research programs.
-He is responsible for all accounting operations of this $500+ million private Foundation and ensures strategic budgeting supports and drives programmatic work.
-Andreason most recently served in the roles of Chief Operating Officer and Chief Financial Officer at Forefront (formerly Donors Forum), the Illinois membership association for grant makers and nonprofits.
+Andreason Brown is chief financial officer and treasurer at the Spencer Foundation in Chicago which supports high-quality investigation of education through its research programs.
+He is responsible for all accounting and information technology functions of this $500+ million private foundation.
+Andreason most recently served in the roles of chief operating officer and chief financial officer at Forefront (formerly Donors Forum), the Illinois membership association for grant makers and nonprofits.

-He is dedicated to public service and deeply committed to improving lives through his professional work and volunteer activities.
 Andreason serves on several local and national boards in support of the philanthropic and nonprofit sectors.
-He is Board Chair of the African American Legacy Fund at the Chicago Community Trust and an appointed Board Member of the Illinois State Treasurer’s Charitable Trust Stabilization Fund.
-Andreason frequently speaks and advises on topics including sustainability, finance, budgeting, and strategic development.
+He is an African American Legacy Fund Life Director and an appointed board member of the Illinois State Treasurer’s Charitable Trust Stabilization Fund.
+Andreason frequently speaks and advises on organizational sustainability, accounting, budgeting, and strategic development.

 Sidney C. Freitag-Fey, MA, CFRE, Director of Development and Marketing, Delta Institute